kitschpatrol/vite-plugin-iife/readme.md

 ### 1. Install the plugin package

-Assuming you're starting with a Vite 5 or 6 project of some flavor:
+Assuming you're starting with a Vite project of some flavor:

 ```sh
 npm install --save-dev vite-plugin-iife